-Richard Browning the inventor and designer of the jet engine flying suit inspired by the Marvel comic hero Tony Stark.
-Has this week set a new Guinness world record for the fastest-ever flight in a flight suit.
-The Guinness world record attempt took place over Lagoona Park in Reading, England, Browning where Richard reached a speed of 32.02 mph or 51.53 km/h.
-The flying suit is powered by six small kerosene-fuelled micro gas turbines strapped to his arms.
+Richard Browning, the inventive mind behind the jet engine flying suit inspired by the Marvel comic hero Tony Stark, has achieved a remarkable feat.
+This week, he set a new Guinness World Record for the fastest-ever flight in a flight suit.
+The record-breaking attempt took place over Lagoona Park in Reading, England, where Richard reached an impressive speed of 32.02 mph (51.53 km/h).
+The flying suit, a marvel of modern engineering, is powered by six small kerosene-fueled micro gas turbines strapped to his arms.

-Richard is now hoping to develop the flying suit even further by upping the power and even adding wings to help conserve fuel and also increase the flight speed.
-As soon as more details come to light, or videos published we will keep you up-to-date as always.
+As soon as more details come to light, or new videos are published, we will keep you up-to-date as always.

 Source: Telegraph